 Sexual Exploitation of Children: The penalty for statutory rape is 15 years' imprisonment, the same as for rape in general.
 The law bans slavery and servitude with a maximum of 12 years' imprisonment and trafficking in persons for the purpose of slavery and servitude with a maximum of six years.
+As of September, authorities identified 14 possible survivors of child sexual abuse.

-The law punishes anyone who manages or finances premises used for prostitution; who aids, abets, or fosters prostitution; or who incites another person to engage in prostitution by means of violence or intimidation or based on need, superiority, or deceit.
+The law punishes anyone who manages or finances premises used for prostitution; who aids, abets, or fosters prostitution; or who incites through violence, intimidation, or exploitation another person to engage in prostitution.